mizu.js

 Initial class attribute value is preserved.

-Class names with at least one truthy state are processed as active.
+Class names with at least one truthy value are treated as active.

 :style="value"